tangkaho882-afk/EcommerceAPI/README.md

 	```

 3. Configure the database connection string if necessary.
-	The DefaultConnection is under the ConnectionStrings in the appsettings.json
+	The DefaultConnection is located under the ConnectionStrings in appsettings.json
 4. Set the JWT secret key
 	```powershell
 	cd EcommerceAPI